mytrannn22/Maven-toys-performance-report/README.md

 ![image](https://github.com/mytrannn22/Maven-toys-performance-report/assets/140190425/1a49cbc0-43aa-4f14-856f-34a413c9816e)

-- **Some recommendations**: Diversify product portfolio, especially in Electronics category as it brings the most profit margin.
+- **Some recommendations**: The company should consider diversifying its product portfolio, especially in Electronics category as it brings the most profit margin.
 It's necessary to investigate more on pricing strategies and the relationship among prices - revenue and profit, so that we can make informative decisions on adjusting pricing frames of products to optimize the overall performance.